Frequently Asked Questions.

 01 — What exactly is art therapy?

-Art therapy is a form of therapy that uses creative expression to help people process emotions and experiences.
-Sometimes, it's hard to put our thoughts into words—but art can speak for us in powerful ways.
-In art therapy, you might use paint, drawing, collage, or sculpt to explore your inner world.
-With the guidance of a trained art therapist, this process becomes a way to untangle emotion, connect with your story, and move toward healing.
+Art therapy is a form of therapy that uses creative expression to help people process emotions, experiences, and identity.
+Sometimes, it's hard to put our thoughts into words, but art can speak for us in powerful ways.
+Through paint, fiber, collage, or digital media, we can explore what’s beneath the surface and find new meaning.

 02 — Do I need to be good at art to do this?